Reanalysis of the Systematic Uncertainties in Cosmic-Ray Antiproton Flux: RESULTS DISCUSSION

 The derived DM mass accounting for the potential antiproton excess, which falls within the range of 130-160 GeV, is significantly greater than that observed in prior investigations~\cite{Cui:2018klo, Cuoco:2019kuu, Heisig:2020jvs} and is incompatible with the gamma-ray Galactic Center excess ~\cite{DiMauro:2021qcf}.
 The study attributes this result to the use of the most recent AMS-02 antiproton data acquired between 2011 and 2018~\cite{AMS:2021nhj}.
 Fig. \ref{fig:oldData} illustrates the comparison of the old and new antiproton data sets, demonstrating that while both data sets exhibit consistency within their respective margins of error, there exist significant discrepancies in the central values of data points between 10 and 20 GV.
 Specifically, the bump structure evident in the old data, which has previously been a subject of controversy in the context of the antiproton excess, is absent in the new data.

-We further perform an MCMC fit using the old data.
-As shown in Fig. \ref{fig:dm_oldData}, the results of the MCMC analysis align with the observations described above.
-Specifically, the estimated mass of the hypothetical DM signal is 76.7 GeV, which is in agreement with the findings of previous studies conducted using the old data.
+{ We further perform MCMC fits using the old data, focusing on two extreme halo sizes: 2 kpc and 10 kpc.} As shown in Fig. \ref{fig:dm_oldData}, the results of the MCMC analysis align with the observations described above.
+Specifically, the estimated mass of the hypothetical DM signal is in agreement with the findings of previous studies conducted using the old data.

-The results of the current investigation disfavor the feasibility of utilizing a signal DM model to explain both the GCE and the antiproton excess.
-The antiproton excess, whose existence is contested based on the study findings, would necessitate a DM mass that exceeds the range compatible with the GCE.
-This same limitation also pertains to efforts to address the W-boson mass anomaly while simultaneously accounting for the antiproton excess, as previously discussed in Ref ~\cite{Zhu:2022tpr}.
+The results of the current investigation disfavor the feasibility of utilizing a signal DM model to explain both the GCE and the antiproton excess. { To demonstrate this, in Fig.~\ref{fig:dm_oldData} we plot various best-fit DM parameters and representative confidence intervals that can explain the GCE in the literature\cite{Hooper:2013rwa,Gordon:2013vta,2013arXiv1307.6862H,Daylan:2014rsa,Abazajian:2014fta,Agrawal:2014oha,Calore:2014xka,Cholis:2021rpp,DiMauro:2021qcf} alongside our best-fit values from antiproton analyses.
+Notably, DM masses derived using the latest AMS-02 data predominantly exceed those required to explain the GCE, with the exception of findings reported in Ref.~\cite{Agrawal:2014oha}.
+Additionally, many DM parameter regions explaining the GCE could be effectively ruled out at the 95\% confidence level, even the large uncertainties of the halo size are condiered.
+Conversely, the best-fit DM masses from the older AMS-02 data align with those accounting for the GCE, in agreement with eariler studies~\cite{Cui:2016ppb, Cuoco:2017rxb}.} This limitation also pertains to the efforts to address the W-boson mass anomaly while simultaneously accounting for the antiproton excess in Ref ~\cite{Zhu:2022tpr}.
 This discovery is in qualitative accordance with the findings presented in Ref. ~\cite{Luque:2021ddh}.